Tera-Shiraneko/cross-server-tooltip/Readme.md

 ---

 ## Console Command
 - Type `/8 crosstool` to enable or disable the module.
+Enabled by default.

 ---